YOWCT/internal-red-tape-reduction-report/content/pages/chapter-3.md

 #### The problem: The process takes too long to complete

 The Working Group collaboratively mapped out the steps for an Internal Advertised Staffing Process (f',gure 8) with a National Area of Selection.
 A full-size version of the staffing process depicted to the left is available at the end of this section.

+{{< reportimage title="Internal Staffing Process" src="032.jpg" alt="" >}}

 On average, there are 50 to 75 steps in the internal staffing process, amounting to an average of 40 weeks to complete.
 Figure 8 provides the complete mapping of the Internal Staffing Process.
 As shown in the table below, many of the processes can be simplified through Lean methods.

 * Average time to staff = 40 weeks
 * Number of steps in the process = 50 to 75